-- The application for admission - The notice or letter of acceptance or admission to the Institute - Any documentation regarding cancellation, withdrawal, leave of absence, refund, or correspondence regarding a disciplinary action - The title of the certificate granted to the student - The date the certificate was granted

-- The courses and units upon which the certificate was based (transcript) - The grades earned in each course by the student (transcript) - Any documentation regarding graduation - Any correspondence regarding a student complaint - Any calculation of a refund amount due to the student - Any correspondence regarding any of the above.
+- The application for admission - The notice or letter of acceptance or admission to the Institute - Any documentation regarding cancellation, withdrawal, leave of absence, refund, or correspondence regarding a disciplinary action - The title of the certificate granted to the student - The date the certificate was granted - The courses and units upon which the certificate was based (transcript) - The grades earned in each course by the student (transcript) - Any documentation regarding graduation - Any correspondence regarding a student complaint - Any calculation of a refund amount due to the student - Any correspondence regarding any of the above.

 Financial records will generally be maintained separate from academic documentation.
-These records will be maintained as hardcopies and also easily accessible and downloadable for the review of any authorized institutional officer or regulating authority.
+These records will be maintained as hard copies and also easily accessible and downloadable for the review of any authorized institutional officer or regulating authority.

 All student records will be maintained in California.
-All student transcripts will be maintained and accessible to students for a period of not less than fifty years.
+All student transcripts and other records will be maintained permanently.